 How to Harvest Lilac Seeds

 If you want to grow additional lilac plants, collecting and storing seeds is an efficient and inexpensive alternative.
-But first, you have to learn how to harvest lilac seeds.
+First, you have to learn how to harvest lilac seeds.

 If you want to plant seeds, your best bet is to handpick seeds from the best lilac blooms.
 Selecting lilac seed pods from the most attractive flowers ensures healthier and more beautiful plants.

 Lilac bushes generally bloom in springtime for several weeks.
 Once the flowers are wilted, the lilacs produce clusters of brown, nut-like fruit.
 This fruit also dries in time and splits open to reveal the lilac seed pods within.